gilmore606/Vex/README.md

 # Vex

 Vex is a fantasy console from an alternate history 1980s where vector graphics remained supreme.
-It includes a COBOL-esque programming language (vex) which compiles to a VM bytecode which drives a virtual vector-based graphics chip.
+It includes a COBOL-esque programming language (vex) which compiles to a VM bytecode which drives a virtual vector-based graphics chip (and a virtual FM synthesis audio chip).
 The project goal is "to compile Asteroids in less than 200 lines", or more generally, to provide a platform for very easy and rapid development of vector arcade games.

 The compiler is currently being written in Kotlin.
 The VM is being written in C++ with GLFW.

+DISCLAIMER FOR CONTRIBUTORS: I don't actually know C++!
+My C++ code is terrible and probably insults the compiler.
+Please help me learn better C++!

+# Updates

+8/14: The speculative code below partially compiles (to an AST)!
+The GPU and APU exist and mostly work!
+The binary .vexo format exists and can be written and (partly) read!

+# Sample code

 Speculative asteroids.vexc :